February 6, 2024

 Plzeňský Prazdroj’s Sustainability Strategy

 Šariš Brewery is set to make a major transition to renewable energy starting in 2025.
-In a groundbreaking move, the brewery has signed a virtual power purchase agreement (VPPA) with Enery — an independent green energy provider based in Austria.
-This agreement marks the first of its kind in Slovakia and will provide the brewery with renewable electricity from a new solar park in Iliašovce, Eastern Slovakia.
+The brewery has signed a virtual power purchase agreement (VPPA) with Enery—an independent green energy provider based in Austria—marking the first agreement of its kind in Slovakia.
+The deal will provide the brewery with renewable electricity from a new solar park in Iliašovce, Eastern Slovakia.

-The shift is part of the larger sustainability strategy of Plzeňský Prazdroj, the brewery’s parent company, which aims to achieve carbon neutrality by 2030.
-With this virtual PPA, Šariš Brewery will join a growing number of European businesses transitioning to cleaner energy sources.
+This shift is a key part of the larger sustainability strategy of Plzeňský Prazdroj, the brewery’s parent company, which aims to achieve carbon neutrality across its operations by 2030.
+With this virtual PPA, Šariš Brewery joins a growing number of European businesses transitioning to cleaner energy sources.

-Enery’s new solar park in Iliašovce will be critical to this transition.
-The plant will produce green electricity that will meet approximately 92 percent of the brewery’s annual energy needs.
-This amounts to around 7.2 GWh per year.
+Enery’s new solar park in Iliašovce is critical to this transition.
+The plant will produce enough green electricity to meet approximately 92 percent of the brewery’s annual energy needs, amounting to around 7.2 GWh per year.

 According to Martin Grygařík, Sales Director of Plzeňský Prazdroj Slovensko, Šariš Brewery is leading the way in Slovakia by supporting the construction of a local solar plant through this long-term agreement.
 This renewable energy will power both the brewery and the malthouse in Veľký Šariš.